markahrens/mytungsten/src/content/blog/2010/2010-top-albums-prep.md

 ---

-<p>As usual this time of year, I throw out a list of albums that I have listened to from this year.
+As usual this time of year, I throw out a list of albums that I have listened to from this year.
 This gives you all an idea of what I have been listening to in preparation for my end of the year list, and an opportunity for you to add albums that you think I should check out before making my best of list.
 In general, I think this year has been a pretty down year, but there are some stand outs.
-Here is the list, alphabetical by artist.</p>
+Here is the list, alphabetical by artist.

 <ul>